asanzdiego/markdownslides/doc/md/readme.md

 - Updated all the libraries to the latest version.
 - Updated the templates.
 - Updated the Dockerfile.

+## Release 6.1

+- New image of MarkdownSlides.
+- Added Bootstrap to the html template.

 # ![Adolfo Sanz De Diego](../img/asanzdiego.png){style=box-shadow:none;vertical-align:middle;width:100px;} Author